Tyler-Oliveira/BankChan/README.md

-# ChantGPT 🏆
+# USDC-Chan 💙

-AI-powered World Cup anthem generator.
-Users describe their team and get back a real sung song with lyrics and music.
+AI-powered USDC mascot experience.
+Users describe a vibe, meme, or crypto scenario and get back a custom USDC-Chan response with personality, visuals, and content generation.

 ## Files

 - `index.html` — the website frontend
-- `api/generate.js` — the backend that calls Claude + ElevenLabs
+- `api/generate.js` — the backend that calls AI generation APIs
 - `vercel.json` — Vercel configuration

 ## Deploy to Vercel